 - Don’t talk down to them or speak to them as if they were a child.
 Preserve their dignity by speaking to them like an adult.

 - Talk about old times shared together more than recent events.
 People with dementia are more likely to forget recently learned information.

 - Try not to bring up topics that might upset them.
 If they ask about a person who may have passed away, refrain from telling them so.

 - Sometimes, it’s alright if you don’t do much talking.
 Your loved one can still enjoy your company if your simply watch a show together or read to them.
 The important thing is that you’re letting them know they’re not forgotten.

 The Art of Living

-The essence of our community is made up not only of mere aesthetics but an artfully designed lifestyle to bring out the best of what each day has to offer.
+At Tuscan Gardens®, the essence of our communities are made up not only of mere aesthetics but an artfully designed lifestyle to bring out the best of what each day has to offer.
 From dedicated care that respects residents’ individuality and dignity to a lifestyle that nurtures their love of life, Tuscan Gardens was built to be more than just a residence, but a place to call home.

 To learn more about our comfortable, elegant community, contact us today.